cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**1.6.3**
+- Update the mod to handle TILER2 helpers differently to avoid unloaded things on game start.

 **1.6.2**
 - Just update the code so that other mod creators are able to support Options in their own content by adding public helpers.
 More information are in this repository's wiki.